nanobox-io/nanobox-guides/articles/php/laravel/getting-started/existing-app.md

 # Starting with an Existing Laravel App

-Nanobox allows you to create a local PHP development environment in which you can develop your Laravel app without actually having to install PHP and other associated executables on your local machine.
+Part of what makes Nanobox so useful is you don't have to have PHP installed on your local machine to run PHP apps.
 This guide walks through getting an existing Laravel app up and running with Nanobox.

-*If you don't already have a Laravel project, the [Laravel from Scratch](/php/laravel/getting-started/from-scratch) would be the best place to start.*
+*If you don't have an existing Laravel project, the [Laravel from Scratch](/php/laravel/getting-started/from-scratch) guide would be the best place to start.*

-## Setup Your Project
+## Build a PHP Dev Environment
+Nanobox will create an isolated virtual environment and mount your local codebase inside it.
+From within this environment you can run the app, artisan commands, or other tasks as you would normally.

+### Add a boxfile.yml
-In the root of your project directory, create a file named `boxfile.yml` that contains the following:
+The [boxfile.yml](https://docs.nanobox.io/boxfile/) tells Nanobox how to build and configure your environment.
+Create a `boxfile.yml` at the root of your project that contains the following:

 ```yaml
 code.build: